Adopt safe behaviours

 Reorganization of rooms

-- The number of children per group, the teacher-child ratio and the physical organization of rooms must take into account the need to comply with the physical distancing standard of 2 metres at all times.
+- The number of children per group, the teacher-child ratio and the physical organization of rooms must take into account the need to comply with the physical distancing of 1 metre between children and 2 metres between children and adults (educators, teachers).

-- Using visual markers in order to comply with the physical distancing standard of 2 metres is encouraged.
+- Using visual markers in order to comply with the physical distancing standard of 1 metre between children and young people is encouraged.

 - Some facilities such as libraries and computer laboratories are closed.